 Meet my all-time favorite mac and cheese recipe!
 This recipe has been in the works for over one year, no exaggeration.
 It has taken me that long to find my go-to mac and cheese method.

-Then I finally realized that I wanted a classic stovetop recipe, like the blue box mac and cheese I grew up enjoying.
+I wanted a classic stovetop recipe, like the blue box mac and cheese I grew up enjoying.
 But, I wanted to make my stovetop mac and cheese with real ingredients.
 I wanted it to be creamy and deliciously cheesy—but not oozing with so much cheese that I had to take a nap afterward.

 Here is my ultimate mac and cheese recipe, which meets all of the above requirements.
 I purposefully used yellow cheddar and noodles that remind me of the boxed variety.
 It’s made simply with cheddar cheese and cream, and a few subtle dried spices to ramp up the flavor.